Mapita/Canary/docs/api-advanced-usage.md

 # removeTest

-Remove a child test from a parent group.
+Remove a child test from a test tree.

+This method searches recursively for the given test, so it will be removed regardless of whether it is an immediate child of this test, or if it is a child of a child, etc.

 **Arguments:** `({CanaryTest} test)`